-Once the enclave is loaded, the invoked instrumentation and tracing technology (ITT) API of the Intel® VTuneTM Amplifier in the uRTS passes information about the enclave to the Intel VTune Amplifier and profiles the Intel® SGX enclave applications.
-When you attach the Intel VTune Amplifier to the application after invoking the ITT API of the Intel VTune Amplifier, the module information about the enclave is cached in the ITT dynamic library and is used by the Intel VTune Amplifier application during attaching to the process.
+Once the enclave is loaded, the invoked instrumentation and tracing technology (ITT) API of the Intel® VTuneTM Amplifier in the uRTS passes information about the enclave to the Intel® VTune Amplifier and profiles the Intel® SGX enclave applications.
+When you attach the Intel VTune Amplifier to the application after invoking the ITT API of the Intel® VTune Amplifier, the module information about the enclave is cached in the ITT dynamic library and is used by the Intel® VTune Amplifier to attach to the process.
 The following table describes different scenarios of how the Intel VTune Amplifier is used to profile the enclave application:

-Intel(R) VTune(TM) Additional Con ITT ADI Doc uDTC Action

-Additional Con-ITT API Res ukis Action

-figuration ult

-N/A Intel(R) Set the Debug OPTIN

-with the Intel(R) VTune VTune(TM) bit and invoke the

-(TM) Amplifier Amplifier is Module mapping API.

-profiling

-Late attach before invok- ITT environment Intel(R) Set the Debug OPTIN

-ing the ITT API for the variable is set.
-VTune(TM) bit and invoke the

-Intel(R) VTune(TM) Amplifier is Module mapping API.
+Intel® VTune(TM) Additional Con- ITT API Res uRTS Action Amplifier Invocation figuration ult Launch the application with the Intel® VTune (TM) Amplifier N/A Intel® VTune(TM) Amplifier is profiling Set the Debug OPTIN bit and invoke the Module mapping API.
+Late attach before invoking the ITT API for the Intel® VTune(TM) Amplifier profiling check in sgx_cereate_enclave ITT environment variable is set.
+VTune(TM) Set the Debug OPTIN bit and invoke the Module mapping API.

-Amplifier profiling check profiling

-in sgx_cereate

-enclave

-ITT environment Intel(R) Do not set the Debug

-variable is not VTune(TM) OPTIN bit and do not

-set.
-Amplifier is invoke the Module

-not profiling mapping API.

-Even though the Intel

-(R) VTune(TM) Ampli-

-fier is running, it can-

-not profile enclaves.

-You need to set the

-environment variable.

-Late attach after invok- ITT environment Intel(R) Set the Debug OPTIN

-ing theITT API for the variable is set.
-VTune(TM) bit and invoke the

-Intel(R) VTune(TM) Amplifier is Module mapping API.

-Amplifier profiling check profiling The ITT dynamic libin sgx_cereate The fire dynamic lib-

-enclave rary caches the module information and provides it to the Intel (R) VTune(TM) Amplifier during attaching to the process.
 ITT environment variable is not set.
 VTune(TM) Amplifier is Do not set the Debug OPTIN bit and do not invoke the Module mapping API.
-Even though the Intel (R) VTune(TM) Amplifier is running, it cannot profile enclaves.
+Even though the Intel® VTune(TM) Amplifier is running, it cannot profile enclaves.
 You need to set the environment variable.
+Late attach after invoking theITT API for the Intel® VTune(TM) Amplifier profiling check in sgx_cereate_enclave ITT environment variable is set.
+VTune(TM) Set the Debug OPTIN bit and invoke the Module mapping API.
+The ITT dynamic library caches the module information and provides it to the Intel® VTune(TM) Amplifier during attaching to the process.

-Launch the application without the Intel(R) VTune(TM) Amplifier N/A VTune(TM) Amplifier is Do not set the Debug OPTIN bit and do not invoke the Module mapping API.
+set.
+VTune(TM) Amplifier is Do not set the Debug OPTIN bit and do not invoke the Module mapping API.
+Even though the Intel® VTune(TM) Amplifier is running, it cannot profile enclaves.
+You need to set the environment variable.
+Launch the application without the Intel® VTune (TM) Amplifier , VTune(TM) Amplifier is Do not set the Debug OPTIN bit and do not invoke the Module mapping API.